 But before talking about the recipe let’s talk about some details, as usual 🙂

 – Eggplants: the original/traditional versions require the eggplants to be fried, traditionally in extra virgin olive oil.
 But also in peanuts oil can be good (or other seeds oils with a high smoke point).
-Then, nowadays there are more and more people “afraid” of the fats 😀 so there are also versions where the eggplants are baked or grilled…not bad but quite different, and since I don’t eat everyday this dish I prefer to keep following the traditional way, and if I feel “guilty” (never) I’ll take a longer run than usual 😀 Then some people would discuss about which type of eggplant is the best choice, but I used the common dark ones, with oval shape, and they are perfect (if you want to know, and if you find them, maybe the best choice are “melanzane violette“)…And again, someone removes the peel, someone doesn’t: I leave it, it gives also a nice color to the dish.
+Then, nowadays there are more and more people “afraid” of the fats 😀 so there are also versions where the eggplants are baked or grilled…not bad but quite different, and since I don’t eat everyday this dish I prefer to keep following the traditional way, and if I feel “guilty” (never) I’ll take a longer run than usual 😀 Then some people would discuss about which type of eggplant is the best choice, but I used the common dark ones, with oval shape, and they are perfect (if you want to know, and if you find them, maybe the best choice are “melanzane violette“)…And again, someone removes the peel, someone doesn’t: I leave it, or I remove just the half, it gives also a nice color to the dish.

 – Tomato sauce: the most common choice is to use the “passata di pomodoro” (the tomato sauce), made just with tomatoes.
 But someone uses tomato pulp, someone makes at the moment a sauce starting from fresh tomatoes…I used a home made tomato sauce, but if it’s already the good season and you have very good tomatoes then you can do a sauce with those, what’s matter is to use good quality tomatoes/sauce.
 Then again, someone chooses to add some garlic (to remove later), someone prefer the onion…I prefer the garlic.
 And again, someone adds also oregano but I don’t, for me basil is perfect and enough.
 What’s important is to reduce well the sauce, it must not be too much liquid, but thick.